dustinpfister/hexo_sitesource/source/_posts/nodejs-request.md

 req.end();
 ```

-When you compare the two it is easy to see why the request npm package helps to make grabing at resourcses a little easer.
+When you compare the two it is easy to see why the request npm package helps to make grabbing at resources a little easer.
 As i see it, I do not think that it can be much more easy then that.
-At a minamum I would need to give a url, and a callback that has access to what is spit back at me when making the call.
+At a minimum I would need to give a url, and a callback that has access to what is spit back at me when making the call.

+## Conclusion

+Be sure to check out my many other [posts on node.js and npm packages](/categories/node-js/).